-The spirit of the testing project follows from two key observations.
+The testing project follows from two key observations.
 First, dahlias that are tested and found to be free of virus produce tubers and plants in the subsequent year that have a significantly lower incidence of virus than untested plants.
-Second, and probably more importantly, dahlias that test positive for virus produce tubers and plants in the subsequent year that virtually always have virus!
+Second, dahlias that test positive for virus produce tubers and plants in the subsequent year that virtually always have virus!

 There are three critical steps required to reduce the presence of viruses in our gardens.
 The first is to acquire clean stock whenever possible.
 The projects listed here target making clean stock more readily available.
 Second is to remove plants with virus from your garden.
 The testing projects listed here can help to do that in a rigorous way.
 An effective alternative is to remove and destroy plants with suspicious foliage (usually yellowing veins).
 “If in doubt, throw it out.”
-Finally, avoid transferring virus to clean plants.
+Third, avoid transferring virus from plantings with virus to clean plants by disinfecting your cutters, in particular.
 Procedures for disinfecting your tools are available in the “Understanding Virus in Dahlia” page on this website